05saitejaswi/js/README.md

-# js
+# python
-all the basic prg in js
+all the basic prg in python